1vanbrav0/mp3Converter/README.md

 # mp3converter
-Description: A reponsive web application to download youtube videos into mp3 format.
+Description: a responsive web application to download youtube videos into mp3 format.
 Just a school project.

 Technologies used: